Icy Health

 3.1.1.
 Beneficial Exercises

-However, other than this asana, for all people with any kind of issue, a little jumping, jogging, and a gentle massage around the eye would work out.
-Additionally, till the time bound, you are undergoing swelling avoid eye makeup otherwise, this will create further eyelid inflammation and infection and continuous fluid retention.
-So, it is advised to not apply makeup on swollen eyelids.
+Additionally, avoid eye makeup until the time bound you are undergoing swelling; otherwise, this will create further eyelid inflammation and infection and continuous fluid retention.
+So, it is advised not to apply makeup on swollen eyelids.

 3.2.
 Apply Eye Cream